SELF-STUDY REPORTS AVAILABLE

 The mission of the Foothill-De Anza Community College District is student success.
 We are driven by an equity agenda and guided by core values of excellence, inclusion, and sustainability.
 Every member of our district contributes to a dynamic learning environment that fosters student engagement, equal opportunity, and innovation in meeting the various educational and career goals of our diverse students.
 We are committed to providing an accessible, quality undergraduate education dedicated to developing a broadly educated and socially responsible community that supports an equitable and just future for California.

 DISTRICT STRATEGIC PLAN

-The district began work on a new Strategic Plan in fall 2016 and presented a draft to the Board of Trustees for first reading on Feb.
-6, 2017.
+The district began work on a new Strategic Plan for 2017-2023 in the fall 2016.
+After discussion and some revision, the Board of Trustees approved the plan on March 6, 2017.
 The district strategic plan describes the highest priority work being done in the district to advance the district's mission statement and the goals and strategies of the colleges as articulated in their educational master plans.
-The draft strategic plan spells out goals and strategies in seven strategic priority areas: educational achievement, the district community, learning and support services, student career goals, learning facilities, fiscal responsibility, and shared governance.
+The plan spells out goals and strategies in seven strategic priority areas: educational achievement, the district community, learning and support services, student career goals, learning facilities, fiscal responsibility, and shared governance.

 As part of the accreditation process, colleges in multi-college districts must provide an account of whether primary responsibility for all or parts of specific functions relating to ACCJC standards are vested at the college or district level.
 This overview is provided in the form of a “functional map.”
 The functional map clearly defines the roles, authority and responsibility between the colleges and the district, documenting and communicating the operational functions of each entity.
 The map indicates which entity – the district or the colleges – has primary responsibility or whether the responsibility is equally shared between the colleges and the district when functions overlap.